-In our afternoon reading: a new essay from Saeed Jones, interviews with Victor LaValle and John Reis, new writing from Natalie Eilbert, and more.
+In our afternoon reading: exploring Lynne Tillman’s prose, new poetry from Saeed Jones, and more.

 Besides the promise of cooler weather, pumpkin spice everything, and sweaters on the rise, what does October have to offer?
 If you’re looking for new books to read, the answer is “plenty.”
 This month brings with it candid and harrowing memoirs, stunning short fiction, and expansive novels — a fantastic array of literary work to carry you into the autumn.
 Here’s a look at some of our most-anticipated books for the month.

 Morning Bites: Saeed Jones’s Memoir, Notable Flash Fiction, Alexander Chee Nonfiction, and More

 In our morning reading: thoughts on books by Saeed Jones and Ryan Chapman, new writing from Alexander Chee, and more.

 Afternoon Bites: Kiese Laymon, Helen McClory Fiction, Revisiting “Nancy,” Weird Crime Novels, and More

 In our afternoon reading: a review of Kiese Laymon’s new book, exploring weird crime fiction, and much more.

 Afternoon Bites: Revisiting Anna Kavan, Kerri Pierce on Translation, Scaachi Koul Nonfiction, and More

 In our afternoon reading: revisiting a classic from Anna Kavan, new writing by Scaachi Koul, and much more.